bmullan/ciab-remote-desktop/README.md

 ```
                             The CIAB Remote Desktop System is a clientless remote desktop.

-It's called **clientless** because no plugins or client software are required!
+                     It's called "clientless" because no plugins or client software are required!

                  Thanks to HTML5, once the CIAB Remote Desktop System is installed on a Server/VM/Cloud
-instance, all you need to access your desktop(s) is an HTML5 capable web browser!_
+                 instance, all you need to access your desktop(s) is an HTML5 capable web browser!
 ```

 ![hand](https://user-images.githubusercontent.com/1682855/48496677-8db69f80-e800-11e8-9fda-44b6fa830c04.png)